 Over the last few months we've seen a big increase in demand for tap water.
-We want you to continue to enjoy using tap water but we need your help to keep the network flowing for everyone this summer.
-Overall our reservoirs are looking healthy but there's only so much water we can treat and pump to your homes, businesses and hospitals.
+We want you to continue to enjoy using tap water but we need your help to keep the network flowing for everyone.
+Demand is higher than normal, overall our reservoirs are looking healthy but there's only so much water we can treat and pump to your homes, businesses and hospitals.
 When demand for tap water rockets it puts a strain on the network and unfortunately some customers are experiencing low pressure.

 We can’t do it alone.
 We need everyone to play their part – small changes in water use make a big difference when multiplied by our 1.8 million customers.
 If every one of our customers saved 5 litres of tap water a day, that would save nearly 10 million litres.
 From quicker showers, changes in flushing habits to being smarter with water in the garden - whatever your lifestyle there’s lots of simple things you can do to save water.

 Our top tips for saving water

 In the garden:

 - Use a water butt to collect rainwater – it could fill up with water for free 300 times a year

 - Use a watering can to get water where your plants really need it – at their roots and not on foliage

 - It’s best to water plants early in the morning, or in the evening, when it will take longer for it to evaporate

 - Mulch around plants using organic matter such as wood chip or compost.
 Use stones, gravel or sea shells as a mulch to dress plants in pots.
 Mulching is marvellous: it deters weeds, improves soil texture and helps soil retain water